parasguglani/mysql-learning/README.md

 - Created table
 - Inserted data
 - Show data
+- Conditional and Logcal Operators
-- Where and Greater than statements
+- Like Statements (% and _)
 ## Challenge 1 Movie database and show particular columns from the created table
 ## Challenge 2 Create Employee database and write queries for below